 The Project On Government Oversight (POGO) is a nonpartisan, independent nonprofit watching the federal government on the people's behalf.
 POGO's investigations into corruption, misconduct, and conflicts of interest achieve a more effective, accountable, open, and ethical federal government.

-POGO is looking for an eager individual to assist our communications team as we head into the end-of-year fundraising season and a major website redesign and migration.
+POGO is looking for an eager individual to assist our communications team as we head into a major website redesign and migration.
 The communications intern will report directly to POGO's Design and Innovation Manager and will work closely with other members of the communications team, including the Chief Communications Strategist, to get a well-rounded and hands-on experience.

 The communications internship will be based in our Washington, DC office and require a commitment of 25-40 hours per week during normal office hours.
 We offer compensation ($12.50/hour) to interns who cannot receive school credit or outside funding for their internship experience.

-Start and end dates are flexible, but preference will be given to applicants who can start mid-September and commit through December.
-This internship also has the possibility of extension through Spring 2018.
+Start and end dates are flexible, but preference will be given to applicants who can start mid-January and commit through April.
+This internship also has the possibility of extension through Summer 2018.

 Opportunities for learning and growth: